Let's anthromorphize a bit, and think of lead batteries as living creatures.

 - They need exercise.
 It's good for them.
 You get the longest life when they are worked to about 50% of their

 capacity at moderate loads.
-After they have been loafing for weeks, you will notice a distinct improvement just
+After they've been loafing for weeks, you'll notice a distinct improvement just

 from giving them moderate exercise.

 - But don't work 'em 'til they drop!
 If you drive an EV until it barely moves, the batteries are having a near-death

 experience.
 This is outright battricide, a leading cause of early battery death.